mh-skjelvareid/massimal/dataset_publishing/readme_hsi_annotation.md

 ## Ground truth
 Various types of ground truth, i.e., direct observations of the ground or seafloor, were used in the annotation process.
 These included:
-- Geotagged images, aquired either from a boat, an unmanned surface vehicle (USV), or while walking (in the intertidal zone).
+- Geotagged images, acquired either from a boat, an unmanned surface vehicle (USV), or while walking (in the intertidal zone).
 - Images and video from transects, acquired using a handheld camera while snorkeling, a camera towed behind a boat, or using an ROV.
 The position and shape of the transect